whataboutpets/minimal-mistakes/_posts/rabbits/2018-05-30-how-to-litter-train-your-rabbit.md

 The reason for this is that when bunnies reach the age of 4-6 months, they will generally begin marking their territory as hormones start to become active.

 If you see that your pet rabbit all of a sudden starts pooping/spraying everywhere it can be linked to **territorial behavior**.
-Spaying/neutering can help in order reduce these feelings and increase the likelihood of using the litter box.
+Spaying/neutering can help in order reduce these feelings and increase the likelihood of using the litter pan.

 # Start Small